Garward/WurmModLoader/README.md

 WurmModLoader is a drop-in replacement:

-1. Backup your `mods/` directory
+1. Backup your `mods/` directory.
-2. Remove old WurmServerModLauncher files
+2. Remove old WurmServerModLauncher files.
-3. Follow installation instructions above
+3. Follow installation instructions above.
-4. Copy your mods back to `mods/` directory
+4. Copy your mods back to `mods/`.
+Old-style `mods/<modname>.properties` + `mods/<modname>/<modname>.jar` continues to load via the legacy bridge — no need to re-pack them into the new self-contained subfolder layout.
-5. Mods will work without modification

 ## 🤝 Contributing